rdmelzer/lfs_macos/README.md

 The mklfs utility creates and formats the flash for LFS.

 mklfs writes the initial file system which consists of the '.', '..', and ‘.ifile’ entries in the root directory.
-To call mklfs, use the following bash command:
+To call mklfs:

 `mklfs [options] file`